Subhangidas/CodeClauseInternship_FirebaseLogin/README.md

 ## Overview

-The Phone Authentication Project is a React application that allows users to log in using their phone number.
+The Firebase Authentication Project is a React application that allows users to log in using their phone number.
 It uses Firebase for authentication and provides a simple interface for users to generate and verify OTPs.

 ## Features